Eddie Kingston: Various feuds (2021–2023)

 Immediately following his loss to Danielson, he would interrupt an interview segment with CM Punk, beginning a feud between the two of them.
 Kingston would face Punk at the Full Gear event in November, but lost.
 The following month, Kingston would initiate a rivalry with Chris Jericho, but suffered an orbital bone injury in January 2022, temporarily sidelining him.
 The rivalry would continue after Kingston returned the following month, with the two agreeing that they would wrestle each other at the Revolution event.
-At Revolution on March 6, Kingston would defeat Jericho by submission.
+At Revolution on March 6, Kingston defeated Jericho by submission, his first victory at an AEW pay-per-view event.
 Soon after, Jericho would attack his former friends Santana and Ortiz and form the villainous Jericho Appreciation Society and continue to feud with Kingston, Santana, and Ortiz as well as the Blackpool Combat Club.
 The Jericho Appreciation Society went on to win the Anarchy in the Arena match at Double or Nothing.
 Kingston, Santana, Ortiz, and the Blackpool Combat Club would avenge this loss with a win at Blood and Guts.
 At Fyter Fest on July 20, Kingston was defeated by Jericho in a Barbed Wire Everywhere Deathmatch.

 After this, Kingston began a feud with Jericho's ally Sammy Guevara.
 The two were scheduled to face in a match at the All Out, but the match was cancelled after Kingston was suspended by AEW for getting into a legitimate backstage dispute with Guevara.
 Instead, Kingston faced Tomohiro Ishii on the All Out pre-show in a winning effort.
 He resumed his feud with Guevara shortly after, with the two facing in a match on Rampage: Grand Slam; Kingston initially won by submission, but the decision was overturned after he refused to release his submission hold.

 At Full Gear on November 19, Kingston defeated Jun Akiyama.
-During an interview with Lexy Nair, Kingston was asked what was going on with him, Kingston, who had already packed his bags, said "I quit AEW", and then walked out the nearest door.
+After losing the Face of the Revolution ladder match on the March 1, 2023, edition of Dynamite, during an interview with Lexy Nair, Kingston was asked what was going on with him, Kingston, who had already packed his bags, said "I quit AEW", and then walked out the nearest door.